Abhiraman-Bose-test/School-Management/README.md

 Table name: schools
 ```

-Run the following SQL in MySQL Workbench or from your terminal:
+Run the following SQL in MySQL:

 ```sql
 CREATE DATABASE IF NOT EXISTS schools;